fam007e/Slock/README.md

 ## Acknowledgments

-I would like to thank the following projects and resources that inspired and aided in the development of `complex_dwm_slock`:
+I would like to thank the following projects and resources that inspired and aided in the development of `Complex_DWM_SLock`:

 - [slock](https://tools.suckless.org/slock/) - The simple X screen locker that served as the base and inspiration for this project.
 - [dwm](https://dwm.suckless.org/) - The dynamic window manager that seamlessly integrates with `slock`.